anuwu/ERPLAG-Compiler/README.md

 Create your own erplag files using an extension of .erp.
 Use erplag -h for help on using the compiler.
 The language specification document is present in the repository.
 Its name is "ERPLAG-Specifications.pdf"

+If you wish to make changes to the compiler source, or the compiler script file `erplag`, then run the following command after doing so -
+   - `./cc'

 Thank you!